Gourdough’s – An Austin Take on Donuts

 I had known from the get-go that I wanted nothing more than to devour the entirety of whatever Donut Burger I ended up ordering, though the fact that everything looked good threw me for a loop.
 I ended up ordering the Gettin’ Piggy With It burger which featured sweet pulled pork, applewood smoked bacon, white cheddar, a potato pancake, and candied jalapenos all piled onto a burger and wedged between two donuts.

 On another plate is the Mother Clucker, one of Gourdough’s original recipes that can be found at its food truck location.
 Crunchy deep fried chicken breast smothered in their house-made honey-butter sauce and served over a savory garlic donut – a perfect pairing for their hand-battered fried okra (that was probably also the best I’ve ever had).

-Finally, not wanting to leave without trying out the absurd desserts they are known for, I made my way to Gourdough’s extensive donut menu.
+Finally, I didn’t want to leave without trying out the absurd desserts they are known for.
+So, I made my way to Gourdough’s extensive donut menu.
 Chocolate donuts, donut holes, peach cobbler donuts and even CBD donuts all enticed me, but I ended up deciding on the Fat Elvis which was easily the highlight of my visit.

 A halo of glazed goodness topped with peanut butter icing, smoked bacon, grilled bananas, and a drizzle of honey, this beast of a donut was finally the thing to defeat me.
 Half-eaten, I boxed it up so that I could look forward to eating it when I got home.